mRs-/Black-Friday-Deals/README.md

 Kotlin and Compose Multiplatform boilerplate code for fast mobile app development on Android and iOS.

+### 💸 [Helm for App Store Connect](https://helm-app.com) - Lifetime for €99 instead of €174,99 - Until Dec 2

+The all-in-one macOS app that enhances App Store Connect, supercharging your app updates, localization, and ASO with AI-powered tools. **[Get the discount here](https://hiddevdploeg91.gumroad.com/l/helm-lifetime/REBECCABLACKTHEDEVELOPER)**

 <p>&nbsp;</p>

 ## 🛠 Marketing Software